-What is Intel’s thermal velocity boost?
+What is Intel’s Thermal Velocity Boost?
 How does it work?

-Boosting the CPU is the technology that makes the CPU works faster and smoother when there is a demand for more processing power.
+Boosting the CPU is the technology that makes the CPU work faster and smoother when there is a demand for more processing power.
 Increasing technology makes the system optimized and valuable for users who run high-end tasks like extreme gaming, complex editing programs, etc.

 Because of the latest technology and innovation, The thermal velocity boost feature is unique among all CPU generations, and only 10th,11th, 12th, and 13th-generation Intel processors support this feature.

-Thermal Speed is an energy-efficient and adaptable technology that allows the CPU to run at the base frequency when the workload is minimal and at a higher frequency when the demanding tasks are running, allowing the system to perform at a higher rate when the load is heavy.
-Aspects are more efficient to throw at it.
+Thermal Speed is an energy-efficient and adaptable technology that allows the CPU to run at the base frequency when the workload is minimal and at a higher frequency.

 It also makes the system run smoother instead of slowing down.
 TVB(thermal velocity boost) has two boost modes: